peteroupc/peteroupc.github.io/random.md

 - [`java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is stable.
 - The C [`rand` method](http://en.cppreference.com/w/cpp/numeric/random/rand) is not stable (because the algorithm it uses is unspecified).
 - C++'s random number distribution classes, such as [`std::uniform_int_distribution`](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), are not stable (because the algorithms they use are implementation-defined according to the specification).
-- .NET's [`System.Random`](https://docs.microsoft.com/dotnet/api/system.random) is not stable (because its generation behavior may change in the future).
+- .NET's [`System.Random`](https://docs.microsoft.com/dotnet/api/system.random) is not stable (because its generation behavior could change in the future).

 <a id=Seedable_PRNG_Recommendations></a>
 ### Seedable PRNG Recommendations